Data Delivers!: Rockets, Dogs, Mommas, and Gorillas In The Mix

 One casual dining franchise had low scores on "Overall Atmosphere."
 To understand why, analysts selected verbatim customer comments from all surveys with below-average scores in this category.
 Using text analysis, key words such as "Noise," "Cleanliness," and "Crowded" were identified.
 Noise was mentioned most often by guests who gave below-average scores on Overall Atmosphere.

-The franchise also found that most guests associated Noise with the being too loud.
+The franchise also found that most guests associated Noise with the music being too loud.
 This was an eye-opening discovery because the senior management team had recently instructed managers to turn up the music volume to give the restaurant a more energetic feeling!
 When the restaurant was crowded, managers turned up the music so it could be heard.
 But as the crowd thinned and ambient noise was reduced, the remaining guests experienced blaring music that annoyed rather than energized them.
 The solution: the restaurant installed equipment that sensed the ambient noise in the restaurant and automatically moderated the music volume.

 The text analysis revealed that the second-highest correlation was between Noise and "Family/Kids Being Too Loud."
 As it happened, the restaurant had a special Kids Eat Free promotion.
 They were deliberately building incremental traffic without realizing the very negative impact on their core client base.
 They quickly cancelled this promotion.